ADD-SP/ngx_waf-docs/docs/changes/lts.md

 ### Fixed

-* Inspection is incorrectly skipped when the directive `rewrite` causes a redirect.
+* All inspections are incorrectly skipped when the directive `rewrite` causes an internal redirect.

 ***